Thai honorifics: Historical development

+Following the Siamese revolution of 1932, raja-sap fell out of daily use in Thailand.
+By the end of World War II, popular media used the most informal term for the king, nai luang.
+In the 1960s, raja-sap was revived by royalists as an anchor for the Thai monarchy, alongside court customs like mandatory prostration to the royal family, which had officially ended during the reign of Chulalongkorn.

 Honorific registers

-The roots of Thai honorific registers lie in Khmer and Khmero-Indic (Pali or Sanskrit words borrowed first into Khmer, then from Khmer into Thai) loanwords.
+The roots of Thai honorific registers lie in Khmer and Khmer-Indic (Pali or Sanskrit words borrowed first into Khmer, then from Khmer into Thai) loanwords.
 Khmer and Khmero-Indic words were originally borrowed into Thai by an educated, Thai upper class, specifically kings and monks, in order to discuss Buddhism.
 When the need for honorific registers arose, the Thai people turned again to Khmer.
 Borrowing heavily from Khmer, the Thai constructed a royal vocabulary, a large lexicon of Khmer and Khmero-Indic words, appropriate for addressing the monarchy.
 At the same time, a clerical vocabulary emerged, much smaller but similar in function and origin to the royal vocabulary.
 The clerical vocabulary, also composed mainly of borrowings from Khmer, enabled the common people to communicate with and about monks.
 Lexical items from standard Thai, royal vocabulary, and clerical vocabulary are shown side by side in the table below:

 Honorific pronominals

+Thai exhibits pronoun avoidance, often using kinship or status terms instead, particularly for social equals or superiors.